Sourdough Pumpkin Cream Cheese Muffins

 • Muffin Liners

 • If you use a non-stick pan or you grease your pan really well, you technically don’t need muffin liners.
-However, the liners do prevent sticking, help you transport the muffins, and are a better way to serve the muffins to family or guests.
+However, the liners do prevent sticking, help you transport the muffins, and are a more convenient way to serve them to family or guests.

 • Spatula, for scraping the sides of the bowl